JuliaPlots/MakieGallery.jl/docs/src/cameras.md

 `fov`: Field of view of the camera (not used for zooming internally).

 As an example, to set the rotation speed of the camera, simply execute `cam.rotationspeed[] = 0.05`.

+## 3D Camera

+To force a plot to be visualized in 3D, you can set the limits to have a nonzero \(z\)-axis interval, or ensure that a 3D camera type is used.
+For example, you could pass the keyword argument `limits = Rect([0,0,0],[1,1,1])`, or `camera = cam3d!`.

+You can use the camera given by `campixel!` (also called a pixel camera), to create a plot which looks like a 2D plot from the user perspective (it generates a subscene with an orthographic view, aligned to pixel space).
+To ensure that the camera's view is not modified, you can pass the attribute `raw = true`.

 ## Updating the camera